How does Brexit affect consumer rights?

 If you’ve bought a faulty good from a UK retailer, or an EU retailer actively marketing to UK consumers, you’ll still be able to exercise this right after a no-deal Brexit.

 GDPR data protection law after a no-deal Brexit

-If the UK leaves the EU in March 2019 with no deal, you won't see an immediate change in the UK’s own data-protection standards.
+If the UK leaves the EU with no deal, you won't see an immediate change in the UK’s own data-protection standards.
 This is because the Data Protection Act 2018 would remain in place and the EU Withdrawal Act would incorporate the GDPR into UK law to sit alongside it.

 In a no-deal scenario, the Information Commissioner’s Office (ICO) will no longer be part of the arrangement set up by the GDPR that allows EU data regulators to coordinate on complaints from EU member state citizens.

 This means the ICO will not be able to co-operate with equivalent data protection authorities in the EU about complaints from UK citizens.
 In addition, if a company is only based in an EU member state, the ICO may not be able to consider a complaint about that company.

 For example, if a hotel chain that is present across the EU is misusing the personal data of its guests, the ICO would not be able to co-ordinate with other EU data regulators in handling a complaint about this practice.

 The ICO will also not be a member of the European Data Protection Board, although the ICO has said that it wants to retain a strong relationship with the EDPB after exit.